Microchip-MPLAB-Harmony/core_apps_sam_d21_da1/apps/system/console_debug/sys_console_debug_usb_read_write/readme.md

 ### Setting up [SAM D21 Xplained Pro Evaluation Kit](https://www.microchip.com/developmenttools/ProductDetails/atsamd21-xpro)

 - Connect the Debug USB port on the board to the computer using a micro USB cable
+- Connect the Target USB port on the board to the computer using a micro USB cable

 ### Setting up [SAM DA1 Xplained Pro Evaluation Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATSAMDA1-XPRO)

 - Connect the Debug USB port on the board to the computer using a micro USB cable
+- Connect the Target USB port on the board to the computer using a micro USB cable

 ## Running the Application